New resource available view now

 of TGR-63 Compound

-It was licensed from the Jawaharlal Nehru Centre for Advanced Scientific Research in India and developed by Prof. T Govindaraju, whose research group designed several naphthalene monoimide compounds.
-They analyzed their capacity to inhibit Aβ aggregation, cytotoxicity, and neuronal rescue functionality, in which TGR-63 excelled.
+TGR-63 was licensed from the Jawaharlal Nehru Centre for Advanced Scientific Research in India and further developed by Prof. T. Govindaraju and his research group.
+Their work focused on a series of naphthalene monoimide compounds, evaluating their ability to inhibit amyloid-beta aggregation, assess cytotoxicity, and support neuronal function in preclinical studies.